spandx/rubygems-cache/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/spandx-rubygems.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mokhan/spandx-rubygems.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/spandx-rubygems/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Spandx::Rubygems project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/spandx-rubygems/blob/master/CODE_OF_CONDUCT.md).